Best GoPro Video Editing Software You Can Use In 2026

 Anyways, enough with the self-promotion…

-At the end of the day you will want to take all that raw footage and start cutting it, stitching it, doing transitions, adding effects, stabilizing the image if it’s too shaky, adding music or voiceover, add titles or credits.
+At the end of the day, you will want to take all that raw 4K, 5.3K or even 5.7K footage and start cutting it, stitching it, doing transitions, adding effects, stabilizing the image if it’s too shaky, adding music or voiceover, adding titles or captions.

 But where do you start?